Pseudo-isotopies and diffeomorphisms of 4-manifolds: Background

 We now describe the second local move.

-\begin{definition} Given a correctly framed, embedded Whitney disk whose interior is disjoint from $S$, we may perform a \emph{Whitney move}, a regular homotopy removing the two double points $z^+$ and $z^-$; see Figure \ref{fig:finger-whitney-def}. \end{definition}
+\begin{definition} Given a correctly framed, embedded Whitney disc, as in Definition \ref{def:cfwd}, whose interior is disjoint from $S$, we may perform a \emph{Whitney move}, a regular homotopy removing the two double points $z^+$ and $z^-$; see Figure \ref{fig:finger-whitney-def}. \end{definition}